 Robustness.
-Possible concerns with our results is that they may reflect the effect of some unobservable variable that is correlated with gender, or that they may depend on the particular functional form assumed for measuring citations, or that they may be due to a peculiar subset of the data.
+Possible concerns with our results are that they may reflect the effect of some unobservable variable that is correlated with gender, that they may depend on the particular functional form used for measuring citations, or that they may be due to a peculiar subset of the data.
 We thus consider a broad spectrum of robustness checks, summarized in Table 6.
-For each specification (in the rows), in Columns 1-3 we display the coefficient on the three author-gender variables in the citation regression, including the full set of controls as in Columns 4 of Table 5.
-We discuss below the robustness result for the R&R specifications, reported in Columns 4-6.
+For each alternative specification (shown in a separate row), columns 1-3 display the coefficients on the three author-gender variables from our citation regression, including the full set of controls as in Column 4 of Table 5.
+We discuss below the associated coefficients for the R&R decision, reported in Columns 4-6.
 For several of the robustness specifications, we report additional information in online appendix tables.